 Principle 3: The Amount Of Personal Data You May Hold

-Many organisations collect and hold enormous amounts of data for various purposes, be it monitoring behaviour, marketing purposes, research and often data may be sensitive.
+Many organizations collect and hold enormous amounts of data for various purposes, be it monitoring behavior, marketing purposes, research and often data may be sensitive.

 Principle 4: Keeping Personal Data Accurate And Up-To-Date

-Organisations must have a comprehensive policy and procedure for regular reviews to ensure compliance with GDPR.
-All personnel will be required to keep and maintain an accurate database of all customer and employee personal information.
+Organizations must have a comprehensive policy and procedure for regular reviews to ensure compliance with GDPR.
+All personnel should keep and maintain an accurate database of all customer and employee personal information.

 Principle 5: Retaining Personal Data